ZeroClaw: A Lightweight Open Source Alternative to OpenClaw

 Prerequisites

-- ~2 GB RAM and ~6 GB disk space for compilation
+• About 2 GB RAM and 6 GB disk space for the build

-An LLM API key: ZeroClaw supports Anthropic Claude, OpenAI, Google Gemini, OpenRouter, GitHub Copilot, and more.
-Have your API key ready.
+An LLM API key: ZeroClaw works with Anthropic Claude, OpenAI, Google Gemini, OpenRouter, GitHub Copilot, and any OpenAI-compatible API.
+Grab your API key from your provider.

-A Discord account: For the Discord bot integration covered in this guide.
+A Discord account: We’re setting up a Discord bot in this guide, so you’ll need one.

 Step 1: Install ZeroClaw

-The fastest way to get started on macOS or Linux:
+Fastest path to production on macOS or Linux:

 brew install zeroclaw